NHSDigital/ndr_dev_support/README.md

 $ rake rubocop:diff path/to/file
 $ rake rubocop:diff dir/
 ```
-As well as the primary `rubocop:diff` task, there are a number of convience tasks provided:
+As well as the primary `rubocop:diff` task, there are a number of convenience tasks provided:
 ```
 $ rake rubocop:diff:head
 $ rake rubocop:diff:staged